PolMix/nems-ml/data/README.md

 ### `data_review.ipynb`
 Here you may make a visual inspection of processed dataset: both X and Y data are represented and visualized individually.

+**How to use**:
-Note: you need to make sure that raw dataset file is present at `data/processed` (true by default).
+1. make sure that raw dataset file is present at `data/processed` (true by default).
+2. launch and follow the notebook

 # Folders
 ### `input_parameter_generator`